top of page

 Mental Health Advocate

-• Co-applicant for "Breaking Barriers" seminar series - funded by the RSC to highlight exceptional chemists from underrepresented groups.
+• Co-applicant for "Breaking Barriers" seminar series

 • Co-author of Warwick Chemistry International Women's Day report - on improving gender diversity in the department, including action plan.